 Fill out our online bond request form to connect with an Oregon mortgage lender bond expert.
 We can typically provide you with a free, no-obligation bond quote within just 1 business day of submitting an application.

 Oregon mortgage license bonds protect consumers from financial harm due to a mortgage professional’s failure to abide by all applicable rules and regulations.
 By obtaining a mortgage license bond, mortgage professionals must adhere to all of the provisions stated in the Oregon Revised Statutes, Chapter 86A.

 If you’re ready to get bonded, apply for a free bond quote now!

-Oregon mortgage broker bonds are continuous until canceled.
-If the surety decides to cancel this bond, it must provide 30 days of written notice to the Oregon Department of Consumer and Business Services Division of Finance and Corporate Securities.
+Oregon mortgage license bonds are continuous until canceled and must be renewed annually for as long as the license remains active.
+The bond does allow for cancellation by the surety, but 30 days’ written notice must be given to the Oregon Department of Consumer and Business Services Division of Finance and Corporate Securities.

-How to become a mortgage broker in Oregon
+How to get licensed as a mortgage professional in Oregon